 Hypertension: Natural Tips to Lower your Blood Pressure.
-Too much blood pressure is not good for your health!
-The increased risks of stroke, heart attack, kidney problems, and low blood pressure, if neglected, can take their toll.
+Too much blood pressure is not suitable for your health!
+If neglected, the increased risks of stroke, heart attack, kidney problems, and low blood pressure can take their toll.

 Hypertension: Natural Tips to Lower your Blood Pressure